lsst-sqre/gafaelfawr/docs/arch/session.rst

 The ``<secret>`` is an opaque value used to prove that the holder of the session handle is allowed to use it.
 Checking the secret prevents someone who can list the keys in the Redis session store from using those keys as session handles.

+The same representation is used for authorization codes issued by the OpenID Connect server.

 Session storage
 ===============

 Currently, the only supported backend for session storage is Redis.
 Sessions are stored under a Redis key of ``session:<key>`` where ``<key>`` is the session key from the session handle.
-The value is JSON encrypted with :py:class:`~cryptography.fernet.Fernet`.
+The value is JSON-encrypted with :py:class:`~cryptography.fernet.Fernet`.
 The decrypted session has the following keys:

 ``secret``